identity-layer/collection/README.md

     new Number(1),
     new Number(2),
     new Number(3),
+    new Number(3),
 ]);

 $set1->equals($set2); // true
 ```
+Note that the order items are added makes no difference.
+Duplicate items will simply be removed from the
+collection automatically and these will not effect any comparison either.

 #### Map
 Map through the collection to produce a new collection of the same type: